squeaky-pl/pystacia/doc/source/image.rst

 Instead of reading an image from a file or stream you sometimes may want to start from blank image or well defined pattern.

-Use :func:`tinyimg.image.blank` to create empty blank image of given dimensions.
+Use :func:`pystacia.image.blank` to create empty blank image of given dimensions.
 By default it fills it with transparent pixels, but a third parameter specifying color can be used.

->>> from tinyimg import blank, color
+>>> from pystacia import blank, color
 >>> blank(100, 100)
 >>> blank(100, 100, color.from_string('red'))
 >>> blank(100, 100, color.from_rgba(0, 1, 0, 0.5))